mnemnion/JLpeg.jl/Plans.md

   - [ ]  Add **moar** Set tests!
 - [X]  Refactor `.final` field into `.l` labeled jump
 - [X]  Add `IByteInst`, refactor `IMultiSet` for new bytecode
-- [:nots]  It turns out that a simple complement of an ASCII PSet isn't valid, because that doesn't match a Unicode character, and it would need to. "not this set" and "not this character" are very common in the ASCII range in practical patterns, to the point that it might be worth adding extra opcodes for them.
+- [X]  It turns out that a simple complement of an ASCII PSet isn't valid, because that doesn't match a Unicode character, and it would need to. "not this set" and "not this character" are very common in the ASCII range in practical patterns, to the point that it might be worth adding extra opcodes for them.
        These will simply return `true` if the pattern doesn't match and `false` if it does, so `!S"123"` will correctly match multibyte characters as well.
        These are **predicates** so they do not advance the subject pointer.
-  - [ ]  NotChar
+  - [X]  NotChar
   - [X]  NotSet
-  - [ ]  NotHeadSet: For testing the first byte of continuation characters.
-This will confirm the high bit is set, then mask it and test as usual for sets.
 - [#]  Handle PChoice consolidation
   - [X]  Make PRange and PSet both PSet
   - [X]  Compile time doesn't matter nearly so much as VM time, but it's still nice